YannMjl/Analog-Clock-JS/README.md

 # Analog-Clock-JS

-This project is a practical demo of JavaScript concepts, use JavaScript and CSS to create a working analog clock running on the browser.
+This project is a practical demo of JavaScript concepts, HTML and CSS to create a working analog clock running on the browser.

 ![Analog Clock](./img/ScreenShot.jpg)